 Third, note the image of NAG.
 As we have discussed, none of the axial hydrogen atoms have been drawn to avoid clutter.
 And the ring contains an oxygen in place of a carbon atom.
 The “n” in NAG stands for nitrogen.
 The ring, plus the nitrogen atom attached to it suggests glucose and amine.
 CH₃CO- is the acetyl group.
 The only difference between NAG and NAM is one modified hydroxyl group.

-Lastly, join these units together alternately to form a polysaccharide polymer.
+These units join together alternately to form a polysaccharide polymer.
 Then each of the NAM groups also join to peptide units, each 4 or 5 amino acids long [oligopeptide chains].
 This complex structure form part of bacterial cell wall.
 And, to reiterate, this is our “Jericho” wall that must come ‘tumbling down’ under the influence of the tear ingredient, lysozyme.

 It’s Pretty Amazing